qmk/qmk_firmware/docs/feature_ps2_mouse.md

 ### Invert Mouse buttons :id=invert-buttons

-To invert the left & right buttonsyou can put:
+To invert the left & right buttons you can put:

 ```c
 #define PS2_MOUSE_INVERT_BUTTONS